 With the growing demand for bandwidth from fast-growing cloud services and Edge Data Center Interconnection, 100G networks are growing rapidly.
-Before deciding to design a product or purchasing a 100G optical transceiver, you should understand the type and characteristics of the 100G optical transceivers to be able to make better judgments and choices.
-Here we will provide a comprehensive introduction about 100G optical transceivers for all of you.
+Before deciding to design a product or purchase a 100G optical transceiver, you should understand the type and characteristics of the 100G optical transceivers to be able to make better judgments and choices.
+Here we will provide a comprehensive introduction to 100G optical transceivers for all of you.

 Standards of 100G Transceivers